Ozi97/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the Camera Calibration and Distortion Correction section of the IPython notebook located in "ALane.ipynb".
+The code for this step is contained in the Camera Calibration and Distortion Correction section of the IPython notebook located in `ALane.ipynb`.

 Using `cv2.findChessboardCorners`, the corners points are stored in an array `imgpoints` for each calibration image where the chessboard could be found.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.